alexandergolob/alexander-golob/src/pages/projects/honoring-the-past-celebrating-the-future.md

       the Greater Boston Community!

+      I combined artistic efforts with Haitian tin artists to create _Honoring the Past, Celebrating the Future_, a mixed media mural at the South Middlesex Opportunity Council.
+This piece demonstrates the power of collaboration through its very execution:

+      > Together we are able to achieve what we never could alone.

       Haitian tin artists of the Cite Soleil Opportunity Council created 25 pieces for the mural.
     startingRow: 2
 images:
   - alt: a
     image: /assets/1439070650671.jpg
+  - alt: f
+    image: /assets/screen-shot-2020-05-01-at-7.37.44-am.png
   - alt: b
     image: /assets/20150808_174013.jpg
   - alt: c